matqr/matqr.github.io/_news/announcement_36.md

 project: cohort-model
 ---

-Started as a Postdoctoral Research Fellow at the College of Design and Engineering, National University of Singapore.
+Started as a Postdoctoral Research Fellow at the NUS-College of Design and Engineering.